spack/spack-tutorial/tutorial_binary_cache.rst

 included in the spack mirror.
 Mirrors can be shared across different environments, meaning one mirror can house all the source code needed to build your team's dependencies.

-If you're making a spack mirror on a shared filesystem, remember to fix the file permissions every time you update the mirror, or update your ``umask`` settings so any new files you create have the appropriate permissions.

 --------------------------------
 Setting up a binary cache mirror